ZMapp: ZMapp

-Use during the 2014–16 Ebola outbreak in West Africa
+Use during the 2014–2016 Ebola outbreak in West Africa

 ZMapp was first used during the 2014 West Africa Ebola Virus outbreak, having not previously undergone any human clinical trials to determine its efficacy or potential risks.
 By October 2014, the United States Food and Drug Administration had approved the use of several experimental drugs, including ZMapp, to be used on patients infected with Ebola virus.
-The use of such drugs during the epidemic was also deemed ethical by the World Health Organization.
+The use of such drugs during the epidemic was also deemed ethical by the World Health Organization (WHO).
 In 2014, a limited supply of ZMapp was used to treat 7 individuals infected with the Ebola virus; of these 2 died.
 The outcome is not considered to be statistically significant.
 Mapp announced in August 2014, that supplies of ZMapp had been exhausted.

 Controversy

 The lack of drugs and unavailability of experimental treatment in the most affected regions of the West African Ebola virus outbreak spurred some controversy.
 The fact that the drug was first given to Americans and a European and not to Africans, according to the Los Angeles Times, "provoked outrage, feeding into African perceptions of Western insensitivity and arrogance, with a deep sense of mistrust and betrayal still lingering over the exploitation and abuses of the colonial era".
 Salim S. Abdool Karim, the director of an AIDS research center in South Africa, placed the issue in the context of the history of exploitation and abuses.
 Responding to a question on how people might have reacted if ZMapp and other drugs had first been used on Africans, he said "It would have been the front-page screaming headline: 'Africans used as guinea pigs for American drug company's medicine'".

-In early August, the World Health Organization called for convening a panel of medical authorities "to consider whether experimental drugs should be more widely released."
-In a statement, Peter Piot (co-discoverer of the Ebola virus); Jeremy Farrar, the director of the Wellcome Trust; and David Heymann of the Chatham House Center on Global Health Security, called for the release of experimental drugs for affected African nations.
+In August 2014, the World Health Organization called for convening a panel of medical authorities "to consider whether experimental drugs should be more widely released."
+In a statement, Peter Piot (co-discoverer of the Ebola virus); Jeremy Farrar, the director of the Wellcome Trust; and David Heymann of the Chatham House Center on Global Health Security, called for the release of experimental drugs for the 2014 West Africa Ebola outbreak.

-At an August 6, 2014 press conference, Barack Obama, the President of the United States, was questioned regarding whether the cocktail should be fast-tracked for approval or be made available to sick patients outside of the United States.
+At an August 2014 press conference, Barack Obama, the President of the United States, was questioned regarding whether the cocktail should be fast-tracked for approval or be made available to sick patients outside of the United States.
 He responded, "I think we've got to let the science guide us.
 I don't think all the information's in on whether this drug is helpful."